MSU-DHI-Lab/data-workflows-workshop/day-02-repeatable-flows-and-provenance/README.md

 NiFi is a visual tool for building and running data flows without writing code.
 You drag boxes (called processors) onto a canvas and connect them to show how files move.
 NiFi keeps a detailed run record called "provenance" that shows exactly what happened to each file.

+NiFi is powerful software, but installing it directly on your computer would require many steps.
+Instead, we use **Docker** to run NiFi inside a **container**.

-A **container** is a lightweight, isolated environment that runs software with all its dependencies bundled together.
-Think of it as a shipping container for software: everything the program needs is packed inside, so it runs the same way on any computer.
-Docker is the tool that creates and runs these containers.
+Think of a container like a shipping container for software.
+Everything the program needs is packed inside: the software itself, its settings, and all its supporting files.
+When you run a container, it works the same way on any computer.
+You do not need to install NiFi piece by piece because the container already has everything set up.

+**Docker** is the free program that creates and runs these containers.
+You install Docker Desktop once, and then it can run any containerized software.
+Docker handles all the technical details behind the scenes.

+**Why this matters for you:** You do not need to become a Docker expert.
+You will run two simple commands, and Docker will handle everything else.
+If something goes wrong, the troubleshooting steps are straightforward.

 **How to get NiFi running:**